madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 satisfied.

 We use another type application in the body of `maxOfActions`{.haskell}.
-This is for disambiguiation.
+This is for disambiguation.
 Without it, all `carryOutActions` sees is `Elem h`{.haskell} and `Elem`{.haskell} isn't injective.
 This means given `Elem h`{.haskell}, we can't know what `h` is.
 For example, if I told you `Elem h`{.haskell} was `Int`{.haskell}, `h` could be `LeftistHeap`{.haskell} or